una-auxme/paf/doc/research/paf24/intermediate_layer/DesignDocument_TopDownMap.md

       - points in the local coordinates of the entity
     - Circle?: diameter
     - Line?: Rectangles might be used as lines
+    - Shape offset to the center of the entity
   - ~~Optional: height and distance to ground, only for visualization~~
   - Timestamp: